Things to Know

 - cannot be cognitively impaired

-- The couple and the witnesses must be fluent in the languages being spoken at the wedding ceremony and fully understand the English forms they have to sign
+The couple and the witnesses must be fluent in the languages being spoken at the wedding ceremony and fully understand the English forms they have to sign

 - if a person in the wedding party (couple and/or witnesses) are not fluent in English, an interpreter/translator may be required; talk to your marriage officiant

-- when an interpreter/translator is required, it is the couple’s responsibility to provide one
+- When an interpreter/translator is required, it is the couple’s responsibility to provide one

 - None of the wedding party may be under the influence of a drug or alcohol